Menu

 Okanagan Capacity Mitigation Project

 We’re planning to increase our capacity for the coldest days of the year in the Okanagan by developing a new small-scale liquefied natural gas (LNG) storage and send-out facility next to an existing natural gas station on industrial zoned land owned by FortisBC in Kelowna.
-This project is the most feasible short-term solution to an expected shortfall of gas in the region by the winter of 2026/27.
+This project is the most feasible alternative to meeting future energy demand in the region by the winter of 2026/27.

 Growing demand for energy in the Okanagan region

 The Okanagan is one of the fastest-growing regions by population in British Columbia and is home to approximately 110,000 FortisBC customers who rely on our natural gas service every day.
-Based on forecasts of continued growth, there is a need to address increasing customer demand in case of an extreme cold weather event starting in the winter of 2026/27.
+Based on forecasts of continued growth, a solution is required by the winter of 2026/27 to help meet growing demand for natural gas on the coldest days of the year.

 About this project